tuannguyendotme/flutter_todo/README.md

 ## Getting Started

-This Todo app is implemented using Flutter and Firebase.
+This Todo app is implemented using Flutter (with Scoped Model for state management) and Firebase.

 ![Todo](screenshot.png?raw=true)